Can Syria heal? For many, Step 1 is learning the difficult truth.

 “I want to forget”

-Families who do find their loved ones face a difficult journey of recovery.
+Families that do find their loved ones face a difficult journey of recovery.

 Badly bruised, unable to stand, and weighing about 95 pounds, Wael Zaarour was just a number at Sednaya – 22789.
 He was moribund when rebels set Sednaya prisoners free, and is now under the watchful care of his mother in a cold and dark apartment in Homs, 100 miles north of the capital.